Lapin0t/phd-manuscript/main/02_games.typ

 = Coinductive Game Strategies <ch-game>

-As we have seen, Operational Game Semantics, and more generally interactive semantics, rest upon a dialogue following particular rules, a so-called two player game.
-The main task in this chapter is to properly define what is meant by a "game", "strategy", "transition system", and to provide basic building blocks for manipulating them.
+As we have seen, operational game semantics, and more generally interactive semantics, rest upon a dialogue following particular rules, a so-called two player game.
+The main task in this chapter is to properly define what is meant by "game", "strategy", and "transition system", and to provide basic building blocks for manipulating them.
 This chapter thus takes a step back and temporarily puts on hold our concerns about programming language semantics, in order to introduce the tools required to concretely represent games and